villekf/OMEGA-doc/docs/source/geometry.rst

 OMEGA geometry
 ==============

-This page outlines the geometry used in OMEGA, with focus on PET, SPECT and CT.
+This page outlines the geometry used in OMEGA, with a focus on PET, SPECT, and CT.

 .. contents:: Table of Contents

 PET geometry
 ------------

 All the projectors in OMEGA for PET are ray-based.
-Since in PET we are computing the probabilities, rather than just the lines of intersection, we need the whole length of the ray as well.
+Since in PET we are computing probabilities, rather than just the lines of intersection, we need the whole length of the ray as well.
-By default, the probability is computed by using the whole length of the ray from one detector to the other.
+By default, the probability is computed using the whole length of the ray from one detector to the other.
 However, it is possible to instead compute the probability based on the length of the ray inside the field-of-view (FOV) only.
 This can be enabled by setting ``options.useTotLength = false`` (``False`` in Python).

 Transaxial
 ^^^^^^^^^^

 The figure below outlines the geometry of PET in the transaxial (XY) direction.
-One thing to note is that, if you're using GATE data, if you have sub-blocks in one block, you'll need set number of them to ``options.transaxial_multip``.
+One thing to note is that, if you're using GATE data, and you have sub-blocks in one block, you'll need to set their number to ``options.transaxial_multip``.
 In the figure below, the top right block has two sub-blocks, but it is still considered as one single block.
 However, in this case ``options.transaxial_multip = 2``.
 If you don't have sub-blocks, you only need the total number of blocks per ring.
 Note that this is required only when loading GATE data with OMEGA.
-Ring means the transaxial view in this.
+Ring refers to the transaxial view here.
 For example, the figure below has 3 blocks.
 When inputting your own sinograms, the row axis should have the radial distance, and the column axis the angles.
 This means that you should get a horizontal "sine" curve.
 For Python, note that the data needs to use Fortran data ordering, i.e. column major ordering.